etleap/etleap-redshift-dev-days/README.md

 - Username: `devdays`
 - Password: `i5eU2nZx4d`

-Let the 2 checkboxes unchecked.
+Leave the 2 checkboxes unchecked.

 Click 'Save'.

-This will take you to the list of available collection in the MongoDB database.
+This will take you to the list of available collections in the MongoDB database.

 ### 3.2 Create the MongoDB Pipeline